Skip to main content

 Usage patterns

-The following usage patterns describe our use of AI:
+The following usage patterns describe our use of AI.

-• analytics for insights
+Analytics for insights

 Domains

-We apply AI tools across the department in the following domains:
+We use AI in the following domains:

 • service delivery